leonardorpr/snippetfy/README.md

 # Snippetfy
 > Snippetfy is an application designed to store code snippets.
-Built to deepen expertise in NodeJS, Express, Nunjucks, Sequelize and MVC.
+Created using NodeJS, Express, Nunjucks and Sequelize.

 # Get Started
 run the commands in the following order: